ckormanyos/ti84-ref_app/readme.md

 It uses the TI-84's on-board [Z80 processor](https://en.wikipedia.org/wiki/Zilog_Z80).

 The reference application implements parallel _blinky_ and _hello_-_world_ text sequences.
+It boots through a small startup code and subsequently initializes a skinny microcontroller abstraction layer (MCAL).
-A minimalistic cooperative multitasking scheduler controls the presentations of the associated ASCII-text messages.
+Control is then passed to a minimalistic cooperative multitasking scheduler.
+The application task (managed by the scheduler) directs the presentations of its associated ASCII-text messages.

 The text sequences _ON_/_OFF_ and _hello_/_world_ are presented in cyclic, alternating fashion(s) on the calculator screen.